drupalprojects/geofield_map/README.md

 on the marker location;
 5. Click to place marker: Provides a button to place the marker in the center location;
-6. Geoaddress Field: Allows to choose the Entity Title, or a "string" type field (among the content type ones), to sync and populate with the Search / Reverse Geocoded Address.
+6. Geoaddress Field: If a not null Google Maps API Key is set, allows to choose the Entity Title, or a "string" type field (among the content type ones), to sync and populate with the Search / Reverse Geocoded Address.
 Further settings allows to hide and disable this "Geo address" Field in the content edit form;

+Note: Valid Gmap Api Key is needed for the Geocoding and Reverse Geocoding functionalities, also with Leaflet Map rendering, as they are based on Google Places library and geocoder.
+It is also needed to enable the Geoaddressed Field options, to allow the Searched / Reverse Geocoded Address functionalities.